Vision, Mission, Objectives & History

 History

 ARMA-NL originates from the EU Project Managers network in the Netherlands (EUPMAN).
 In 2007, six project managers came together to discuss and compare the various tasks in managing EU collaborative projects and the communication they had with their EC Project Officers in Brussels.
-A year later, the first bigger meeting was organised.
-Every year two physical meetings were organised, kindly made possible by host institutions.
-No money or bank account was available to organise or pay for even little things like a flower or gifts for presenters.
+A year later, the first bigger meeting was organized.
+This led to the organization of two physical meetings per year, kindly made possible by host institutions.
+No money or bank account was available to organize or pay for even little things like flowers or gifts for presenters.
 After 10 years of growth, ARMA-NL was initiated as a professional association with a network of over 500 members.
-We now have around 300 paying members and a big RMA network.
+We now have around 350 paying members and a big RMA network.

 First, the main focus was on people involved in and working on European and (inter-) nationally funded research, innovation, and education projects.
-The scope of RMAs is much broader, since research becomes more and more complex, think of ethics, data management, Responsible Research and Innovation, dual use, knowledge safety, recognition & reward, etc. Excellent research needs excellent research support.
-ARMA-NL invests in the professionalization of the research support community.
+The scope of the RMA profession is however much broader and continues to grow, with research becoming ever more complex, involving fields such as ethics, data management, Responsible Research and Innovation, dual use, knowledge security, recognition & reward, etc. Excellent research needs excellent research support.

-Our current articles of association state that ‘the association aims to support Research Managers and Administrators (RMAs) in their profession, specifically and in a broad sense’.
-Thus for all professionals supporting excellent research and innovation.
+The articles of our association state that ‘the association aims to support Research Managers and Administrators (RMAs) in their profession, specifically and in a broad sense’.
+ARMA-NL is now dedicated to all those who identify as belonging to the RMA profession, in the broadest sense possible.
 They are the leadership, management and/or support of research and innovation activities.

-ARMA-NL is in close collaboration with the European Association of Research Managers and Administrators (EARMA), which represents the community in Europe, and the global community as member of the International Network of Research Management Societies (INORMS).
+ARMA-NL collaborates closely with the European Association of Research Managers and Administrators (EARMA), which represents the community in Europe, and the global community as member of the International Network of Research Management Societies (INORMS).

 Endorsed Statements